semgrep/semgrep-docs/docs/cli-reference.md

 - **14**: Semgrep scan failed.

 :::tip
-To view the exit code when running `semgrep scan`, enter the following command immediately after the Semgrep scan has finished:
+To view the exit code when running `semgrep scan`, enter the following command immediately after the Semgrep scan finishes:
 ```console
 echo $?
 ```